Developer Documentation

 # in the test environment

-oc cp temp/deploy-instance-demo.sh openstackclient:/home/cloud-admin
+oc cp deploy-instance-demo.sh openstackclient:/home/cloud-admin

 oc rsh openstackclient bash /home/cloud-admin/deploy-instance-demo.sh 8